Sketching stochastic valuation functions: Problem Formulation

-Preferably, a good sketch has a small representation size, and the approximation factor should not depend on the size of the set $k$.
-Our goal is to find good sketches for a wide range of function classes using a discretization algorithm.
+For a positive integer $k$, let $\mathcal{F}_k = \{S \subseteq \Omega : |S| \leq k\}$.
+The problem we consider is to design an algorithm that outputs an $\alpha$-sketch valuation function on $\mathcal{F}_k$, for any given $k \in [n]$.
+This is considered in the computation model under which the algorithm has access to a value oracle that outputs the value $P_i(x)$ for any input $x \in \mathbb{R}$ and $i \in \Omega$.
+Preferably, a good sketch has a small representation size, and the approximation factor $\alpha$ should not depend on $k$.
+We aim to address the challenge of finding good sketches for a wide range of function classes, defined as the expected value with respect to discretized item value distributions.